Rocket candy: Fuels

-Many different sugars can be used as the fuel for rocket candy, including glucose, fructose, and sucrose; however, sucrose is the most common.
-Sorbitol, a sugar alcohol commonly used as a sweetener in food, produces a less brittle propellant with a slower burn rate.
-This reduces the risk of cracking propellant grains.
+Many different sugars are used as the fuel for rocket candy.
+The most common fuel is typically sucrose, however, glucose and fructose are sometimes used.
+As an alternative, sorbitol, a sugar alcohol commonly used as a sweetener in food, produces a propellant with a slower burn rate and is less brittle when made into propellant grains.
 Sugars with a double bonded oxygen, such as fructose and glucose, are less thermally stable and tend to caramelize when overheated.
-Sugars that only have alcohol groups, like sorbitol, are much less prone to this decomposition.
+Sugars that have alcohol groups, like sorbitol, are much less prone to this decomposition.
 Some other commonly used sugars include erythritol, xylitol, lactitol, maltitol, or mannitol.

 Oxidizers

 The oxidizer most often used in the preparation of sugar motors is potassium nitrate (KNO3).
-Other oxidizers can be used as well, such as sodium and calcium nitrates as well as mixtures of sodium and potassium nitrate.
+Other oxidizers can be used as well, like nitrates of sodium and calcium, as well as mixtures of sodium + potassium nitrate.
 KNO3 can be acquired through purchasing a granular "stump remover" from stores that carry garden supplies.
 Other rarely used oxidizers are ammonium and potassium perchlorate.

 Two main issues need to be addressed with respect to the oxidizer if one is using potassium nitrate.
 The most important issue is the purity of the material.
 If a purchased material does not perform satisfactorily it may be necessary to recrystallize the KNO3.
 The second important issue with respect to the oxidizer portion of a propellant is its particle size.
-Most propellant makers prefer their KNO3 ground to a small particle size, such as 100 mesh (about 150 μm) or smaller.
-This can be done using a coffee grinder.
+Most propellant makers prefer their KNO3 ground to a small particle size, such as 100 mesh (about 150 μm) or smaller, which can be done using a basic coffee grinder.
 Rock-tumblers can also be used to mill into a fine grained well mixed powder.